joelkennerley/good-reads-MBA/README.md

-# Good Reads Recommendation System
+# Good Reads Market basket analysis

 This project was completed as part of my DATA301 coursework.
 It focuses on uncovering associations between book interactions using market basket analysis on a large-scale Goodreads dataset.